andikisare/imgmarker/paper/paper.md

 ## Filters

 `Image Marker` includes some basic image manipulation.
-In **Filter > Stretch**, the user can set the brightness scaling, the two options being **Linear** (default) and **Log**.
-In **Filter > Interval**, the user can set the interval of brightness values that are displayed.
-The two options are **Min-Max** (default) and **ZScale**. **In Filter > Gaussian Blur**, the user can blur the image using a slider.
+In **Filter &rarr Stretch**, the user can set the brightness scaling, the two options being **Linear** (default) and **Log**.
+In **Filter &rarr Interval**, the user can set the interval of brightness values that are displayed.
+The two options are **Min-Max** (default) and **ZScale**. **In Filter &rarr Gaussian Blur**, the user can blur the image using a slider.

 ## Settings

-Settings can be edited through **Edit > Settings**.
+Settings can be edited through **Edit &rarr Settings**.
 In the settings window, there are several customizations the user can make.
 Most importantly, the user can define the names of the *groups*, the names of the image *categories*, and the maximum *marks* per *groups*.
 The user can also set whether to randomize the order of images, and whether the mouse cursor will move to the center of the image when the user focuses on a point using the middle mouse button.
 # Acknowledgements

 Thank you Keren, Mike Gladders